 In the IEEE implementation the data is transferred in Segment Data Event packets and in the BTLE implementation the data is transferred in notification events.
 Sequence numbers keep track of the transfers and assure data consistency.

-3.Y.4.2.3 Expected Actions
+3.12.4.2.3 Expected Actions

 Upon seeing that the Device Observation Source has persistent storage capabilities, the Sensor Data Consumer is expected to query for the existence of any data and request the transfer of data it wants.
 The Device Observation Source is expected to provide the information and/or transfer the measurement data as instructed by the Sensor Data Consumer.